-Like Gorgonzola, Kalamata olives, and true Champagne, Rooibos (Red Bush) is now officially considered a regional product, along with the names of various wines, meats, cheeses, breads, and other products.
-These products can only be labelled as such if they come from their designated region.
+Like Gorgonzola, Kalamata olives, and true Champagne, Rooibos (Red Bush) is now officially considered a regional product, along with the names of various wines, meats, cheeses, slices of bread, and other products.
+These products can only be labeled as such if they come from their designated region.

 Rooibos tea is made from red bush Aspalathus linearis.
-Its colour is red and the scent is fresh and sweet.
-It has a light, earthy, bushy flavour, combines easily with other natural ingredients like honey, and is a must with traditional South African Melktert (MilkTart.)
+Its color is red and the scent is fresh and sweet.
+It has a light, earthy, bushy flavor, combines easily with other natural ingredients like honey, and is a must with traditional South African Melktert (MilkTart.)

 Bush tea beginnings

 The Rooibos plant grows freely in the mountainous region of Cederberg.
 Rooibos only grows within the one hundred-kilometer radius around the town of Clanwilliam in the Western Cape.
 Endemic to the region which is considered to be among one of the most bio-diverse regions in the land, it is found nowhere else in the world.
 The Cederberg’s extraordinary botanical diversity includes the magnificent Cape Floral Kingdom of South Africa.

 The Rooibos plant has small needle-like leaves and is harvested by hand using sickles in the Summer.
 The stalks are tied in neat bunches called “gerwe” in the Afrikaans language.